Grenrobotics/Baseball_Gambling_Game/README.md

 # Baseball_Gambling_Game

 # Inspiration
 For me, when my partner brought up the idea of predicting baseball calls (as a sport), I felt inspired because I know quite a lot about baseball.
 In fact, I feel very passionate about it.
+This is intended to create a new form of entertainment for sports betters.

 # What it does
 Challenges a user to guess what the call by the umpire is.